 “Cars” Film Using the Original Story Spine Tool (Practice Exercise)

-To get some hands-on practice, we recommend you take a blank page and follow along.
+To get some hands-on practice, I recommend you take a blank page and follow along.
 For this exercise, we will use the movie “Cars,” and you can pick any film that you know well.
 The more practice you get in with different types of movies, the better you will get at using this tool.

 - Once upon a time… An ambitious young rookie is introduced.